Welcome to

 Lastly, I wish to thank all contributors to this, our quarterly newsletter, and look forward to receiving future contributions from all Old Camdenians who have a story to tell.
 Ray Rowe

-Bill Wood, OCC Vice-President and Head of Physical Education, Beacon High
+Bill Wood, OCC Vice-President and Teacher of Physical Education; Primary Transition; Jack Petchey Coordinator at Lift Beacon High Academy

 Sports Leaders